solid/solid/README.md

-* In Solid, certificate creation is typically done in the browser using the HTML5 [keygen element](http://www.w3.org/TR/html5/forms.html#the-keygen-element), to provide a one-step creation and certificate publication user experience.
+* In Solid, certificate creation is typically done in the browser using the HTML5 [keygen element](http://www.w3.org/TR/html5/forms.html#the-keygen-element), to provide an one-step creation and certificate publication user experience.

 * Authorization and access lists are done using
   [Basic Access Control ontology](http://www.w3.org/ns/auth/acl) (see also the